 This morning I stopped in at a local market to pick up a little breakfast snack.
 As seems to be the case everywhere these days, I found myself face-to-face with a large screen TV at the checkout counter.
-(Heaven forbid we should not have a large screen television staring down at us in any restaurant […]
+(Heaven forbid we should not have a screen at us in every restaurant, elevator, and public space.) […]

 goodcounsel represents a wide range of startups, many of which have raised capital from angel investors.
 How do these investments perform?
 It is difficult for us to generalize from our limited view of the landscape.
 We don’t have a large enough sample size (or the expertise, to be frank) to make broad judgments.
 Fortunately, there are organizations who compile […]

 In a legal and business career that spans more years than I care to admit, I’ve worn many hats (some of them at the same time): entrepreneur, company founder, early employee, investor, and attorney.
-Understanding an issue from multiple directions means that, perhaps unusually among lawyers, we typically counsel our startup company clients to implement […]
+Understanding an issue from multiple directions means that, perhaps unusually among lawyers, goodcounsel typically counsels its startup company clients to implement […]

 You’ve landed that dream job and you’re excited to get started.
 The company is even throwing in some stock options!
 Since you will be an instrumental part of the company, you might think that the company is poised to take off and those options are going to be super valuable.
 “Sweet,” you say to yourself.
 “Where […]